HomeAll13 Ways to Save $13 a Day & Become a Millionaire

 9. Start Meal Planning

 When you’re only cooking for yourself or two people, it’s very easy to be a bit lazy about it.
 Maybe you buy some frozen dinners here and there, or you find yourself going to the store every day for ingredients.
-Or, the worst case scenario which many of my friends often fall into: they don’t know what to make, so they end up ordering delivery for most meals.
+Or, the worst-case scenario which many of my friends often fall into: they don’t know what to make, so they end up ordering delivery for most meals.
 That can really add up, costing hundreds of dollars a month.

 The best strategy I’ve found to prevent unnecessary spending, eliminate food waste, and avoid eating out too much is meal planning.
 It’s so simple, just takes a little planning each week.
 Here’s how I do it for our two-person household.
 Every week we go grocery shopping on the same day.
 The day before, I sit down with my meal planning spreadsheet and check out the sales flyers at my favorite grocery stores.
 I make a grocery list with those sales items and then start planning meals around them.
-Since there’s only two of us and many recipes serve 4-6 people, the leftovers become our lunch for the next couple of days.
+Since there are only two of us and many recipes serve 4-6 people, the leftovers become our lunch for the next couple of days.

 By using this system, we usually only go to the grocery store once a week (unless there’s an ingredient we need to buy fresh the day of) and we’re less likely to default to ordering pizza if we already have a meal planned.
 If we want to go out with friends or do something special, we just work it into the meal planning in advance, which helps us stay within budget.